Chapter 3. API

 This chapter explains the classes available in JGroups that will be used by applications to build reliable group communication applications.
 The focus is on creating and using channels.

-Information in this document may not be up-to-date, but the nature of the classes in the JGroups toolkit described here is the same.
-For the most up-to-date information refer to the Javadoc-generated documentation in the doc/javadoc directory.
+Information in this document may not be up-to-date, but the nature of the classes in JGroups

-All of the classes discussed below reside in the org.jgroups package unless otherwise mentioned.
+All of the classes discussed here are in the org.jgroups

 The first method takes an object as argument and serializes it into a byte buffer (the object has to be serializable or externalizable).
 The byte array is then returned.
 This method is often used to serialize objects into the byte buffer of a message.
 The second method returns a reconstructed object from a buffer.
 Both methods throw an exception if the object cannot be serialized or unserialized.